KayvonRanjbar/project-01/README.md

 # Existing Features
 * User can navigate to HTML and JSON API endpoints
 * User can add a project (with input data validation)
-* User can update and delete projects
+* User can update and delete projects and organizers
-*

 # Planned features
 * See a map with a marker for the project you're looking at!